Skip to main content

 Overview

-Identifying the source of cookies is especially critical when working to ensure your websites are compliant with data privacy standards through out the globe.
+Identifying the source of cookies is especially critical when working to ensure your websites are compliant with data privacy standards throughout the globe.

-Cookies are set on a web page through two methods, network request response headers and JavaScript.
+Cookies are set on a web page through two methods: network request response headers and JavaScript.

-Cookies Set by Network Request Response Headers
+2. DevTools Method: Cookies Set by Network Request Response Headers

 To identify the source of a cookie that is set by network request response headers, follow the steps below.